cosmic microwave mandala

 Part of my ongoing exploration of deep time and how it can help recontextualize our human experience in the here and now, Cosmic Microwave Mandala is an ephemeral artwork about eternity.
 I am weaving together the principles of physics exploring the birth and nature of the universe with the traditional Tibetan Buddhist practice of creating sand mandalas.

 The mandala is is part of the exhibition Making Contact: SETI Artists in Residence.
-Stay tuned for information about the mandala destruction ceremony—and your chance to collect some of the sand— on March 5th.
+Join us at NuMu on March 5th from 2p-3p for the ceremonial destruction of the mandala — and bring a vessel to collect some of the sands of the universe!

 The Cosmic Microwave Background (CMB), often referred to as the “baby picture of the universe,” is the earliest light in the universe, imprinted on the sky 380,000 years after the Big Bang.
 It’s not just the earliest light we can see or measure, but truly the first light.
 Before this time the universe was an opaque plasma of energy and matter: a hot, dense fog of undifferentiated protons, electrons, and photons.

 Mandala is a Sanskrit word meaning, circle, cosmogram, or a geometric pattern representing the universe.
 Sand mandalas have a number of different functions, meanings, and symbologies across different cultural and spiritual traditions.
 In Tibetan Buddhism some mandals address specific areas of intention including compassion, wisdom, courage in the quest for knowledge, longevity, and healing.
 All mandalas are thought to have inner, outer, and secret meanings.
 The actual practice of making a sand mandala is meant to be meditative and healing for those creating it, to heal and uplift the people who see it, and be of overall benefit to the environment it’s in.